m3verma/m3verma.github.io/Machine_Learning/DanielBourke_Course_CompMLDS/MachineLearning101.md

 ## Teachable Machine

-Thier is an online project developed by Google - [Teachable Machine](https://teachablemachine.withgoogle.com/)
+There is an online project developed by Google - [Teachable Machine](https://teachablemachine.withgoogle.com/)

 On this website you can play with some interesting machine learning projects.
 A Basic one is that you provide machine some images pre-classified in respective groups.
 The website will analyze them and train a ML model based on the input.
 After the model is created when ever you will provide a new image the model will try to classify the image into a group.